qascenarios/flask-robot-framework/README.md

 ### Test Result
 [Test Report](https://myresult.surge.sh/log.html)

----

-## Note:

-### For Robot Tests:
-- You need to request the username and password to run those tests successfully.

 ### Server and Database Setup:
 - The server and the database must be connected at all times for any executed test to be successful.